korpling/pepperModules-GenericXMLModules/README.md

 For a simple Pepper workflow you need at least one importer and one exporter.

-This project provides an importer to import data comming from a wide range of xml formats to Salt.
+This project provides an importer to import data coming from a wide range of xml formats to Salt.
 A detailed description of that mapping can be found in section [GenericXMLImporter](#details).

 ## Requirements
-Since the here provided module is a plugin for Pepper, you need to download it from.
+Since the here provided module is a plugin for Pepper, you need to download it.
 Click on the link below and download the latest stable version (not a SNAPSHOT):

 > Note:
 > Pepper is a Java based program, therefore you need to have at least Java 7 (JRE or JDK) on your system.
 You can download Java from https://www.oracle.com/java/index.html or http://openjdk.java.net/ .

-If you do not already have downloaded Pepper
+If you have not already downloaded Pepper

 ## Install module
 If this Pepper module is not yet contained in your Pepper distribution, you can easily install it.
 Just open a command line and enter one of the following program calls: